Research outputs per year

 Accepting PhD Students

-I recently moved here from New York City where I had been doing a PhD, a Master’s and various other jobs for the past 7 years.
+I moved here in January 2020 from New York City where I completed a PhD at CUNY, a Master’s at New York University in Performance Studies and worked in theatre and performance for the past 7 years.
 I hold dual citizenship with Canada and the U.S and have pursued creative projects and studies in both countries.

-I grew up heavily involved in dance and did an undergraduate program in contemporary dance at Simon Fraser University in Canada.
-Throughout my professional career as a dancer, I always had an interest in how movement can tell a story, so I started exploring more singing and acting, which is how I got into musical theatre.
+I grew up heavily involved in dance and completed an undergraduate program in contemporary dance at Simon Fraser University in Canada.
+Throughout my professional career as a dancer, I always had an interest in how movement can tell a story, so I began exploring more singing and acting, leading to a career in musical theatre as a performer and eventual choreographer and director.

-My Master’s at the University of Las Vegas, Nevada was studying ‘dream ballets’, which is a musical theatre convention where dance carries the plot of a show for some part of it, such as in Oklahoma! or the opening of West Side Story.
-After that, I returned to Canada and was a choreographer for a further 10 years, specifically choreographing musicals.
+My Master’s at the University of Las Vegas, Nevada involved the study ‘dream ballets’, which is a musical theatre convention where dance carries the plot of a show for some part of it, such as in Oklahoma! or the opening of West Side Story.
+Upon completion of that project and professional work as part of 8 different shows with Farrington Productions, I returned to Canada and was a choreographer for a further 10 years, specifically choreographing musicals including Hair, Working, I Love You Your Perfect, Now Change, Rocky Horror, The Hobbit and original works.

-After many wonderful collaborative projects, I realised I wanted to look more academically at some of the theory behind musicals and the assumptions/stereotypes about the genre.
-I decided to move to New York City to do a PhD in Theatre and Performance Studies at the Graduate Center, CUNY, alongside continuing my dance training, research and performance.
+After many wonderful collaborative projects, I realised I wanted to look more academically at some of the theory behind musicals and the assumptions/stereotypes about the genre and felt the best path was to move to New York to pursue a PhD in Theatre and Performance Studies at the Graduate Center, CUNY, alongside continuing my dance training, research and performance.

-I recently signed a contract with Routledge to write my first book titled: Embodied Nostalgia: Social Dance, Communities and the Choreographing of Musical Theatre.
+My monograph Embodied Nostalgia: Early Twentieth Century Social Dance and the Choreographing of Broadway Musical Theatre (Routledge) was released in 2023.
 The project is about dance in musical theatre and what the body does on stage—what kind of moves characters are doing and why.
 I specifically connect those moves to social dance and investigate the communities where these dances originated.
 I look at a dozen different musicals and investigate the choreographic strategies used to explore past memories, historical situations and the cultural resonances therein.

 My quest is always to try and demonstrate how important dance, movement and the body in motion is to musical theatre.
 On a broader scale, my aim is to continually uphold musical theatre as a fascinating area of study that can tell us a lot about ourselves, socially, politically, and culturally.